 Blood is primarily composed of red blood cells, white blood cells, and plasma.

-- PLASMA, with a large variety of vital proteins interspersed within.
+- PLASMA is the liquid component of the blood that contains a large variety of vital proteins interspersed within.
 Some of the essential proteins are

 - albumin, which acts to maintain water balance between the tissue and blood;

 - clotting proteins, which ensure that excessive blood is not lost when vessels are damaged; and